zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/setup-docker-compute/setup-docker-compute.md

     [root@oraclelinux77 ~]#
     ```

 2. To install git, copy and paste the below command.
+Enter **y** when prompted.

     ```
     <copy>